Home

 Jacob considered himself white despite his mixed race heritage.

-When he was 29 years of age, he married 20-year-old Emma Rowe (1887-1963) on Sept.
-18, 1907.
-She was a native of Upshur County, WV.
+When he was 29 years of age, on Sept.
+18, 1907, he was united in holy matrimony with 25-year-old Emma Rowe (June 3, 1892-1963), a native of Upshur County, WV and the daughter of Pascal and Molly (Williams) Rowe.

 Circa September 1918, at the age of 39, Jacob labored as a carpenter for the Robinson Coal Company's mine in Flemington, Taylor County, WV.